nsynkde/Tilda/README.md

 Refer to the help patches to see how to work with the getter nodes.

+##Installation

+After you clone or download a repo on it's first start you will most likely see that the Renderer (Tilda) node is red.
+It is because of missing Elementa dependency.

+In order to fix that you need to open Renderer (Tilda) by right click.
+Left click on gray square in the top left corner -> All Documents -> VVVV.Tilda.GUI.vl (should be red) -> Dependences -> right click on Elementa (also red) -> Install

+After that it should work fine.
+Maybe you need to restart vvvv

 ## Using Tilda

 ### Tilda was built and tested on vvvv_50alpha38.2 (14/05/2019) and won't work in previous versions!